MDIKXZ/Chemistry-Challenge/README.md

   - Multiple-choice assistance
   - Teacher-help timer
   - Double-points (risk and reward system)
-- ⏱️ Dual timer with sound effects for both teams.
   - 🧪 Chemistry-themed layout with color-coded teams.
 - 🧭 Full manual control for timers, points, and question flow.
 - 💻 Fully responsive and optimized for classroom or presentation use.